IBM/platinum-demos-dl/docs/l3-tech-sales-boosting-sales-productivity-with-watsonx-orchestrate/demo-preparation.md

 Based on your role and requirements, you will be onboarded onto a sales demonstration tenant or an enablement tenant.
 Enablement tenants provide short-term access (two week maximum) for enablement purposes.

-Once you have received your onboarding email, use your IBM ID to log into your assigned tenant here.
+Once you have received your onboarding email, use your IBM ID to log into your assigned tenant <a href="https://dl.watson-orchestrate.ibm.com/home" target="_blank" rel="noreferrer">here</a>.

 Users with access to multiple tenants (demo environments) should ensure they select a tenant where they have the Builder role.
 Please use the <a href="https://ibm.enterprise.slack.com/archives/C06HT5PHLN9" target="_blank" rel="noreferrer">#ba-techlcd-support</a>  Slack channel if you require assistance.